ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 \label{fig:allenpipelines}
 \end{figure*}

-## AllenCCFv3 brain image mapping

-### Mapping multiplexed error-robust fluorescence in situ hybridization (MERFISH) data
+## Mapping multiplexed error-robust fluorescence in situ hybridization (MERFISH)

-**Overview.** We developed an ANTsX-based pipeline to map spatial transcriptomic MERFISH data into the AllenCCFv3 (Figure \ref{fig:allenpipelines}(a)).
+We developed an ANTsX-based pipeline to map spatial transcriptomic MERFISH data into the AllenCCFv3 (Figure \ref{fig:allenpipelines}(a)).
 This approach was used in recent efforts to create a high-resolution transcriptomic atlas of the mouse brain [@Yao:2023aa].
 The pipeline maps spatial gene expression